openid/authzen/authorization-api-1_0.md

 ## Search API
 The Access Search API enables a PEP to find out all assets a principal has access to.

-The Access Search API is available at the relative URL `search` via the `POST` HTTP method
+The Access Search API is available at the relative URL `/search/` via the `POST` HTTP method

 ### Search Request
 A Search Request has request parameters and a request body.
 The request parameters are: